Oberon in studio © 1971 Nick Powell

 One of the most overlooked bands in the history of psych/acid folk.
 Oberon released an amazing LP back in 1971.
 Collector and writer Hans Pokora got us in contact with all the members of the band and here is the whole story behind their LP for the very first time.

-There is not much known about "Oberon" and I'm really happy the story will be told in the following interview.
-First let's start with questions about your home town.
+Firstly I would like to give thanks to Hans Pokora for providing this contact.
+There is not much known about 'Oberon' and I'm really happy the story will be told in the following interview.
+First let's start with your home town.
 Where did you grow up and what are some memories and influences on you as a child and later as a teenager?

 Robin: I come from an army family so we moved around a lot.
 Boarding school was the more permanent home, and certainly a major influence.
 Music was a large part of this and I sang in school choirs from the age of about 8.
 With daily church services – twice on Sundays – there was plenty of singing to do.

 Julian: My childhood in Northampton was unremarkable except that I had a rich fantasy life (I invented lots of stories).
 My father was a violinist and I remember asking him if I could learn to play.
 He set up lessons for me with a wonderful russian emigre who told me that I should make the violin sing like my voice.
 Later, as a teenager, the classical music that I was playing was in one box and the music on the record players was in a different box.
 At that time they seemed to be worlds apart and I wanted to experience as much of The Who, Hendrix, Jethro Tull, King Crimson as possible-any bands that had significant electric lead guitar lines.